section-engineering-education/engineering-education/content/articles/how-to-add-support-for-spatial-data-in-your-database-using-geoalchemy-and-spatialite/index.md

 ![spatialite-download-page](/engineering-education/how-to-add-support-for-spatial-data-in-your-database-using-geoalchemy-and-spatialite/demo2.PNG)

-> _If you're on Linux, follow the instructions in this [link](https://xl-optim.com/spatialite-and-python-in-2020/) to get it installed on linux._
+> _If you're on Linux, follow the instructions in this [link](https://xl-optim.com/spatialite-and-python-in-2020/) to get it installed on Linux._

 Once you're on the download page, you need to select the first option to download the compressed file containing Spatialite binaries.